sigau/easy_irods_commands/README.md

 easicmd is a python script written to facilitate/automate the use of irods for new users and add the autocompletion for some irods commands by using prompt_toolkit module.

 ## Dependancies
-- python 3.6 for the f-string (the script can be rewritten for older version of python by replacing f-string by str.format())
+- python 3.7 or more for the f-string (the script can be rewritten for older version of python by replacing f-string by str.format()) and subprocess (capture_output)
 - [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) (the script install it the first time you run it if it's not already install)

 For graphical user interface